 So, What Is Wordle?

-Wordle is a daily cryptic word game on the internet.
+Wordle is a cryptic word game played once a day on the internet.
 A person needs to guess a five-letter English word in a maximum of six tries.
-The first try has to be a complete guess without any clues.
-Every word you guess, the game starts giving you clues for the answer word by changing the colour of the tiles in which the word is written.
+The first try, the starter word, has to be a complete guess without any clues.
+Every word you guess, the game starts giving you clues for the answer word by changing the colour of the green and yellow squares in which the word is written.
 If a letter from your word exists in the answer word the letter tile turns yellow or green.
 Yellow indicates that letter present in the answer but it is not in the right position.
 Green indicates that the letter is present as well as it’s in the same position in the answer word.

 As you keep guessing, you should be able to crack the puzzle in six tries.